-child-minder when your spouse can't perform domestic duties due to injury.
+Helps cover the cost of hiring a housekeeper or child-minder when your spouse can't perform domestic duties due to injury.

-- they are 45 years or younger and engaged in full time domestic duties and - expenses because their spouse can't perform their normal domestic duties.
+- the life insured's spouse is accidentally disabled when they are 45 years or younger and engaged in full time domestic duties and - the life insured is paying child-minding or housekeeping expenses because their spouse can't perform their normal domestic duties.